SigveLan/Master/README.md

-# Master
+# Master's Project: Human Phenotype Prediction Through use of Variant Data in Metabolic Modeling
-A repository for all code related to my masters project
+A repository for all code related to my master's project:

 # Pipeline Flow